 Consultation and aftercare

 Dental implants usually require several consultations with the dentist that is carrying out the treatment.
-Your initial consultation will involve taking some X-rays and discussing your medical history to ensure that you have enough bone to support dental implants and that you’re fit and well to undergo surgery.
+You will need to book a consultation at your local clinic to have some X-rays and discuss your medical history to ensure that you have enough bone to support dental implants and that you’re fit and well to undergo surgery.
 During implant surgery dental implants are placed into the jawbone using local anaesthetic to minimise any discomfort or pain.